GoogleCloudPlatform/knfsd-cache-utils/deployment/prerequisites.md

 Before you can deploy Knfsd in your Google Cloud Project you first need to build a disk image.
 The process for building this image is documented [here](../image).

+## Networking

+### External FSID database

+If using the recommended `FSID_MODE="external"` the knfsd proxy instances will need to be able to access the external FSID database.

+The Cloud SQL instance can be accessed using either a public or private IP address.
+See [Network - Cloud SQL (FSID database)](./network.md#cloud-sql-fsid-database) for more information.

 ## Firewall Rules

 This Terraform module will automatically create the required firewall rules to allow healthchecking the Knfsd instances (this can be disabled).
 However it **will not** create any other firewall rules.